Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 -->
 # Description and reviewer info

 What is changed?
 How does this update improve the pipeline?
-How to test it?
+(For reviewers) How to test it?

 ## Type of change